 She earned mostly ratings of 3 or higher on a 4-point scale used by the board for her annual evaluation.
 Her highest rating of 4 was under the heading of “operations,” which noted the passage of two levies earlier this year and effective management of the district’s building campaign.

-Board member Catherine Ushka said the district has come a long way in a short time under Santorno’s leadership.
-She’s been superintendent since 2012 after coming to Tacoma as deputy superintendent in 2009.
+Board member Catherine Ushka said that the district had come a long way in a short time under Santorno’s leadership.
+She has been superintendent since 2012.

 “I hope you’ll stay,” Ushka said.
 “We have a long road ahead.”